lexicHQ/docs/create-your-bot.md

 recime-cli create YOUR_PROJECT_NAME --lang=typescript
 ```

 By default the CLI will create the bot using `es6 (the latest update to the Javascript language)`.
 However, you can choose ether `es6` or `typescript` as language options.
-The samples in this document are created using `typescript`.
-Therefore, we have set it as `typescript`
+The examples in this doc are done using **es6**.

-__ES6 template is supported from 1.2.1+__

 This command will create the bot in the folder you’ve specified.
 It can be “.” \(Current directory\) or name of the folder \(e.g. HelloWorld\) or absolute path “~/Source/Recime/HelloWorld”
 Note that if you leave the folder location blank, the command will create the folder in the folder you are currently in when typing :**recime-cli create**